nabil-hfz/codewithmosh-github-course/README.md

     and it will be deleted from the staging area and it will have the initaile state which is untracked file.

-- Discarding Local Changes: This is a dangerous action
+- Discarding Local Changes before staging: This is a dangerous action
     * `git clean -h` : For help.
     * `git clean -f` : For cleaning forcly.
     * `git clean -d` : For cleaning directories.
     * `git clean -fd`: For cleaning directories forcly.

+- Restoring a File to an Earlier Version:
+    * git rm file2.js
+    * git restore